glav/HackShare/src/data/catalog_reference.md

 This document provides reference list for service catalog items.

 ## Service Catalog Reference List
-Id: svc-001
+Topic: Access
-Category: Compute Resources
+Category: SAP
-Subcategory: Virtual Machine Deployment
+Subcategory: SAP New User
-Brief Description: Request for a new virtual machine
+Brief Description: Request from a new user to access the SAP system.
-Description: Request to deploy or create a pre-configured virtual machine with selected OS and specifications for development or production workloads.
+Description: Request from a new contractor or new user to start using the SAP system.

-Id: svc-002
+Topic: Hardware
-Category: New Equipment
+Category: Mobile Device
 Subcategory: Mobile Phone
 Brief Description: Request for a new mobile phone
-Description: Deploy a pre-configured virtual machine with selected OS and specifications for development or production workloads.
+Description: User has requested a new mobile phone to be provisioned